FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Appendix

-\section{Recursive Fragmentation Algorithm}
+\subsection{Recursive Fragmentation Algorithm}

 The approximate fragmentation DAG $G_{\mathcal{F}^d}$ is constructed by calling Algorithm~\ref{alg:rec_frag} on the heavy-atom skeleton of the molecule $\mathcal{H}(G)$, with initial depth parameter $d' = 1$.
 BFSCC is a breadth-first search algorithm that returns the set of nodes and edges in a graph that can be reached from a given input node.
-ID is a function that takes a subset of the (ordered) graph nodes and maps them to a unique integer id (our implementation simply converts the binary representation of the subgraph node mask to a decimal integer).
+We apply BFSCC to identify connected components (fragment subgraphs) of $\mathcal{H}(G)$ after each edge removal.
+ID is a function that maps every subgraph of $\mathcal{H}(G)$ to a unique integer id (our implementation just uses an enumeration).

+We apply a post-processing step that merges fragments $n_1, n_2 \in V_F$ with the same atom sets $V^{n_1} = V^{n_2}$.
+These fragments arise when bond are removed from non-linear structures in the molecule, such as rings.
+The merging works as follows: the nodes $\{ n_i \}_i$ in the DAG whose associated fragment subgraphs $\{ G^{n_i} \}_i$ all have the same atom set $V^n$ are removed from $G_{\mathcal{F}^d}$ and replaced with a new DAG node $m$ that retains all edges of the removed nodes.
+The associated fragment subgraph $G^{m} = (V^m, E^m)$ is defined as the vertex-induced subgraph of $V^n$ (Equations \ref{eq:vertex_cover_v} and \ref{eq:vertex_cover_e}):

+After post-processing, it is possible to assign each node $n$ in the DAG a unique ID based only on its atom set $V^n$.
+Note that the DAG node merging can introduce self-edges in $G_{\mathcal{F}^d}$, implying that $G_{\mathcal{F}^d}$ is not always a true DAG in practice.

 Figure~\ref{fig:dag_viz} is a visualization of the full fragmentation DAG $\mathcal{F}_{G}$ for an example molecule.
 Since this molecule is small and linear, the resulting DAG consists of only 10 nodes and 19 edges.